SECTION 15.3. STUDENT DISCIPLINARY PROCEDURES.

-- Any charge, accusation, or allegation which is to be presented against a student, and which, if proved, may subject a student to disciplinary action, must be submitted in writing in complete detail to the office of the Chief Student Affairs Officer. promptly by the individual, organization or department making the charge.
+Any charge, accusation, or allegation which is to be presented against a student, and, which if proved, may subject a student to disciplinary action, must be submitted in writing in complete detail to the office of the chief student affairs officer promptly by the individual, organization or department making the charge.

-- The chief student affairs officer of the college or his or her designee will conduct a preliminary investigation in order to determine whether disciplinary charges should be preferred.
-The chief student affairs officer or his or her designee will advise the student of the charge(s) against him or her, consult with other parties who may be involved or who have information regarding the incident, and review other relevant evidence.
+The chief student affairs officer of the college or his or her designee will conduct a preliminary investigation in order to determine whether disciplinary charges should be preferred.
+The chief student affairs officer or his or her designee will advise the student of the allegation against him or her, consult with other parties who may be involved or who have information regarding the incident, and review other relevant evidence.
 Following this preliminary investigation, which shall be concluded within thirty (30) calendar days of the filing of the complaint, the chief student affairs officer or designee shall take one of the following actions:

 Notice of Hearing and Charges:

-- The notice shall contain the following:
+The notice shall contain the following:

-- A complete and itemized statement of the charge(s) being brought against the student including the rule, bylaw or regulation he/she is charged with violating, and the possible penalties for such violation
+A complete and itemized statement of the charge(s) being brought against the student including the rule, bylaw or regulation he/she is charged with violating, and the possible penalties for such violation.

-- A warning that anything the student says may be used against him/her at a non-college hearing.
+A warning that anything the student says may be used against him/her at a non-college hearing.